 Appliances and other electrical devices are routinely setting fire to themselves – and our homes.
 Some are exploding, injuring, and even killing people.
 It’s not just white goods either.
 Cars, mobile phones, e-cigarettes, mobility scooters, children’s toys and many other devices are catching fire or exploding.

-Here are just a few white goods examples – Millions of tumble dryers have a potential fire risk, fridges and dishwashers catching fire.
+Here are just a few white goods examples – Millions of tumble dryers have a potential fire risk, fridges fire risks and dishwashers catching fire.
 The door glass on some washing machines has been exploding and even washing machine inner drums have recently exploded.
 Even as I write this article another safety scare involving top loading washing machines in the US has just emerged Samsung recalls 2.8m washing machines in the US

 This needs to stop

 It’s about time someone did something about it.
 Governments and manufacturers have a big responsibility – but so do we the users.
 However, a substantial percentage of incidents (if not the majority) might have been avoided if the user had been more aware.
 Was the appliance used in accordance with manufacturer’s instructions?
 How carefully do you read yours?
 Do you keep an eye on appliance safety notices?

 Most people are unaware of how potentially dangerous white goods appliances can be.
 The fires, deaths and injuries affect a relatively small percentage of the population.
 But look at the stats in the next paragraph.

 It’s a lot bigger than you think.
 With a few changes to how you use your appliances and a few tips from this article you could be spared a serious fire or injury..